Qihoo360/hbox/README.md

 ps-memory | amount of memory to use for the ps process is 1GB
 ps-num | number of ps containers to use for the application is 1
 ps-cores | number of cores to use for the ps process is 2
+queue | the queue that application submit to

 For more details, set the [**Submit Parameter**](./doc/submit.md) part。